austBrink/react-course/README.md

 />
 ```
 Here's what happens.
 We'll link to something like /post/hello. _the hello is the slug_
 This route will make this our element...
 The post that it finds in posts that matches the postSlug. how?
-The element gets a free props.match and that pertains toyou guessed it.
+The element gets a free props.match and that pertains to... you guessed it.
 The params in the route.
+## A word on forms
+Turns out that the `onSubmit` in a form element comes with a browser default that refreshes the page due to a request to the page host. **That's why** we use `event.preventDefault();`!